-Subject Recruitment and Exclusion: The observers were recruited from the University of Pennsylvania and the local Philadelphia community.
-These observers were screened to have normal visual acuity (20/40 or better) and normal color vision (as tested with pseudo-isochromatic plates, [8] CITE).
-The observers received a compensation for their participation in the experiment.
-The observers were further screened to have reliable performance at the task.
-This screening was performed in the first session for each observer, which was considered as a practice session.
-At the beginning of the practice session, the observers were first familiarized with the task.
-For this they performed a familiarization acquisition (See Methods: Experiment Details for the definition of an acquisition).
-In the familiarization acquisition, the observers responded to 40 trials of the task from images with scale factor 0.00 (10 easy trials, 10 moderate and 20 regular trials).
-In the easy trials, the observer compared images with target object LRF 0.35 and 0.45.
+Observer Recruitment and Exclusion: The observers were recruited from the University of Pennsylvania and the local Philadelphia community and were compensated for their time.
+Before the start of measurements, observers were screened to have normal visual acuity (20/40 or better) and normal color vision (as tested with pseudo-isochromatic plates, [8]).

+Observers were also screened for their ability to reliably perform the psychophysical task.
+This screening was performed in the first session for each observer, which was considered a practice session.
+At the beginning of the practice session, observers were familiarized with the task.
+For this they performed a familiarization acquisition (See Methods: Experimental Details for the definition of an acquisition).
+In the familiarization acquisition, observers performed 40 trials of the task using images with covariance scale factor 0.00 (10 easy trials, 10 moderate trials, and 20 regular trials).
+In the easy trials, the observers compared images with target object LRF 0.35 and 0.45.
 In the moderate trials, they compared images with target object LRF 0.40 to images with target object LRF 0.35 or 0.45.
-In regular trials they compared images with target object LRF 0.40 to images with target object LRF in the range [0.35, 0.45].
+In the regular trials they compared images with target object LRF 0.40 to images with target object LRF in the range [0.35, 0.45].
 The data from the familiarization acquisition was not saved.
-After this the observer performed three acquisitions for images with scale factor 0.00.
-At the end of the practice session, we calculated the mean threshold of the observer for the last two acquisitions.
-The observer was excluded from the task if their mean threshold for the last two acquisitions in the practice session exceeded 0.025.
+After this the observer performed three normal acquisitions for images with covariance scale factor 0.00.
+At the end of the practice session, the mean threshold of the observer for the last two acquisitions was computed.
+The observer was excluded from further participation if their mean threshold for the last two acquisitions in the practice session exceeded 0.025 (log T^2, -3.2).
+This exclusion criterion was specified in our pre-registered protocol.

-If the observer met all these criteria, they were included for the rest of the experiment.
-Every observer performed only one session on a given day.
+Observers who met the criteria above participated in the rest of the experiment.
+Observers performed only one session on a given day.
 The sessions were scheduled as per the availability of the experimenter and the observer.
-The data of all observers in this experiment was collected during a period of 4 weeks.
+The data of all observers in this main experiment (pre-registered Experiment 3) was collected over a period of 4 weeks.

-Total 11 observers participated in the practice sessions (7 Female, 4 Male; age 18-56; mean age 30.4).
+A total of 11 observers participated in the practice sessions (7 Female, 4 Male; age 18-56; mean age 30.4).
 Four of these met the criteria set for screening (2 Female, 2 Male; age 23-56; mean age 38.25).
 All observers had normal or corrected-to-normal vision (20/40 or better in both eyes, assessed using Snellen chart) and normal color vision [0 Ishihara plates read incorrectly].
 Observers were dark adapted before performing the experiments.
+The choice of four observers to complete the experiment was specified in our pre-registered protocol.

-Stimulus Design: Our aim was to measure the thresholds of discriminating two objects based on their lightness as we varied the color of the objects in the background.
-We measured the thresholds as a function of the amount of variability in the color of the background objects.
-The color of background objects were chosen from a distribution of natural surfaces.
+Stimulus Design: Our aim was to measure lightness discrimination thresholds for a target object as we varied the color of the objects in the background.
+We measured the thresholds as a function of the amount of variability in the surface reflectance of the background objects.
+The reflectances were chosen from a distribution of natural surfaces.
 The amount of variability was controlled by multiplying the covariance matrix of the distribution by a scalar (See Methods: Reflectance and Illumination Spectra).
 We measured thresholds for six logarithmically spaced values of covariance.